meteor/meteor/content/testing.md

 <h4 id="simple-integration-test-stubbing">Stubbing</h4>

 As the system under test in our integration test has a larger surface area, we need to stub out a few more points of integration with the rest of the stack.
-Of particular interest here is our use of the [`stub-collections`](#mocking-the-database) and of [Sinon](https://sinonjs.org) to stub out Flow Router and our Subscription.
+Of particular interest here is our use of the [`hwillson:stub-collections`](#mocking-the-database) package and of [Sinon](https://sinonjs.org) to stub out Flow Router and our Subscription.

 <h4 id="simple-integration-test-data">Creating data</h4>

 In this test, we used [Factory package's](#test-data) `.create()` API, which inserts data into the real collection.
-However, as we've proxied all of the `Todos` and `Lists` collection methods onto a local collection (this is what `stub-collections` is doing), we won't run into any problems with trying to perform inserts from the client.
+However, as we've proxied all of the `Todos` and `Lists` collection methods onto a local collection (this is what `hwillson:stub-collections` is doing), we won't run into any problems with trying to perform inserts from the client.

 This integration test can be run the exact same way as we ran [unit tests above](#running-unit-tests).